|London, G.B, United Kingdom|

 (projects i'm following)

-Posted by Claudette Fleming about 8 years ago
+Posted by Claudette Fleming almost 9 years ago

 The majority of today’s traditional indigenous farmers are located far distances away from modern aids to farming.
 Small scale farming still takes nature into consideration, and contributes to the production of organic food today.